mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 Although lazy loading is default in Grails, it is not your only choice.
 You can define eager fetching globally on the entity attribute level or on a case to case basis when you actually trigger the loading.

-But for me, since the lazy loading is default and it is so convinient, i often felt myself in the trap of not thinking about it at all and only remember it, when the application acts really slow (which probably tells you more about myself as a programmer instead of grails as a framework ;)).
+But for me, since the lazy loading is default and it is so convinient, I often felt myself in the trap of not thinking about it at all and only remember it, when the application acts really slow (which probably tells you more about myself as a programmer instead of grails as a framework ;)).

 #### CUBA views make loading explicit